ric2b/Vivaldi-browser/chromium/docs/security/sheriff.md

   comments contain PII**, add **Restrict-View-SecurityEmbargo**.
 * **Security_Severity** - your responsibility as Sheriff.
 * **Security_Impact** - your responsibility as Sheriff.
+* **reward_to** - if the bug was filed internally on behalf of somebody external.
+This is also very important; please check.

 You can expect Sheriffbot to fill in lots of other labels; for example, the `M-` label to indicate the target milestone.
 It's best to allow